UMONS-GFA/bdas/README.md

-bdas
+# bdas
-====

 Application to interact with a DAS.

-use on nonblockingsocketclient.py on client side and simplenbDASttytunnel.py on server side.
+## Requirements on server side

+* Python 3
+* python3-serial

-Warning ! you need to configure a settings.py file to use the codes.
+You also need to configure a settings.py file

+## Requirements on client side

+* Python 3

+## Procedure

+Launch simplenbDASttytunnel.py on server then nonblockingsocketclient.py on client.